kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 #### Stabilization Window

-Stabilization window ([PR][], [RFC][]) is used to gather “scale-down-recommendations” during some time (default is 5min), and new number of replicas is set to the maximum of all recommendations.
+Stabilization window ([PR][], [RFC][]) is used to gather “scale-down-recommendations” during some time (default is 5min), and a new number of replicas is set to the maximum of all recommendations.
 It will be applied after all the “scaleDown parameters” described above.
-We may want to control stabilization window size in addition to configuring the scale velocity, but at the moment, the “stabilization window feature” is considered to be an internal feature and is not exposed via any configuration.
+We may want to control stabilization window size in addition to configuring the scale velocity.
+However, at the moment, the “stabilization window feature” is considered to be an internal feature and is not exposed via any configuration.

 I’d suggest allowing to change the window size or turn it off if needed, but it should be discussed in a separate RFC.